Hunter-WYSIWYG/questionair-generator/CONTRIBUTE.md

 ## The Android app

-This app is build with [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) and [Android Studio](https://developer.android.com/studio).
+This app is build with [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) and [Android Studio (3.5.2)](https://developer.android.com/studio).

 After installing this requirements, open the project inside Android Studio by opening the directory `android-app`.